pvdz/zeparser3/tests/testcases/parens/group/invalid_arrow_header_things_that_are_valid_in_a_group/x005bnew_xx005d_in_arrow.md

 `````
 throws: Parser error!
-  The left hand side of the async arrow is not destructible so arrow is illegal
+  The left hand side of the arrow is not destructible so arrow is illegal

 (new x) => x;
         ^------- error